isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ---
-title: Setup development environment for AEM Headless Adaptive Forms
+title: Set up development environment for AEM Headless Adaptive Forms
-description: Setup development environment for AEM Headless Adaptive Forms
+description: Set up development environment for AEM Headless Adaptive Forms
 hide: yes
 exl-id: fd92f057-1217-42f8-a454-1bc7e3827e01
 ---
 # Setup development environment

-You can setup development environment to create, test, and deploy headless forms. <!-- After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment. -->
+You can set up development environment to create, test, and deploy headless forms. <!-- After a Headless Adaptive Form or related assets are ready on the local development environment, you can deploy the Headless Adaptive Form application to your publishing environment. -->

 ## Pre-requisites